What is a Digital Signature?

-A digital signature is a mathematical scheme for demonstrating the authenticity of digital messages or documents.
-It a virtual fingerprint that is unique to a person and are used to identify signers and secure data in digital documents.
-It is a type of electronic signature that ensures compliance with legal regulations by providing the validity and authenticity of a digital document and signer’s identity.
+It is a mathematical scheme for demonstrating the authenticity of digital messages or documents.
+It is a virtual fingerprint that is unique to a person and is used to identify signers and secure data in digital documents.
+It is a type of electronic signature that ensures compliance with legal regulations by providing the validity and authenticity of a digital document and the signer’s identity.
 Digital signatures can provide proof of origin, time, identity, and status of a digital document.
 A signature confirms that the data emanated from the signer and has not been tampered with during transit.

 Why are digital signatures considered secure?

-Just like each handwritten signatures are unique, every signer is given a unique digital identity from a trusted service provider.
+Just like every handwritten signature is unique, every signer is given a unique digital identity from a trusted service provider.
 When the signer signs a document, the signer’s identity is validated and the signature is encrypted using public key infrastructure technology.

 Certificate Authority who are Trust Service Providers(TSP) provides digital certificates to ensure that the keys generated and documents signed are created in a secure environment.